gnolang/blog/posts/2024-07-23_myg-10/README.md

 ### Nebular Summit

-We had a great time in Brusseles at the Nebular Summit.
+We had a great time in Brussels at the Nebular Summit.
 Manfred was on the agenda with a lightning talk, and the core team held a workshop.
 Catch a part of the event atmosphere [in this video](https://x.com/_gnoland/status/1812867888501477470).

 ## Upcoming events